zowe/zowe-cli-db2-plugin/README.md

 ## Troubleshooting

-### The IBM Db2 Database Plug-in for Zowe CLI is no longer compatible with the installed Node.js version.
+### Node.js version incompatible with plug-in

 **Error message**:
 ```
 The module 'C:\Users\User\.zowe\plugins\installed\node_modules\@zowe\db2-for-zowe-cli\node_modules\ibm_db\build\Release\odbc_bindings.node' was compiled against a different Node.js version using NODE_MODULE_VERSION ###.
 This version of Node.js requires NODE_MODULE_VERSION ###.
 Please try re-compiling or re-installing this module (for instance, using npm rebuild or npm install).
 ```

-**Action**: The Node version installed on the system has changed since the IBM Db2 Database Plug-in for Zowe CLI was installed on the system, and the native binary is no longer compatible.
-Uninstall and reinstall the IBM Db2 Database Plug-in for Zowe CLI.
+**Action**: Uninstall and reinstall the IBM Db2 Database Plug-in for Zowe CLI.
+The Node version installed on the system has changed since the IBM Db2 Database Plug-in for Zowe CLI was installed on the system, and the native binary is no longer compatible.

 ## Contributing